ceyzaguirre4/backtracklib/README.md

 #### Example code: Maze solving with tuples

 This example shows how to compute paths both in normal and in *back-to-front* ways (respectively).
 The *steps* are tuples (hashable out of the box).
-The first case uses Dijskra and the second uses A* with the manhattan distance as its heuristic function.
+The first case uses Dijkstra and the second uses A* with the manhattan distance as its heuristic function.

 ~~~python
 from A import a